 Antibody-GFP fusion protein

-Below is an example of antibody sequence fused to a GFP protein, annotated using Antibody Annotator and a custom feature database containing the GFP sequence.
+Below is an example of a variable region fused to a GFP protein, annotated using Antibody Annotator and a custom feature database containing the GFP sequence.